KKamJi98/kkamji98.github.io/_posts/2024-08-06-karpenter.md

     --nodegroup-name "${NODEGROUP}" --query 'nodegroup.launchTemplate.{id:id,version:version}' \
     --output text | tr -s "\t" ",")

-# If your EKS setup is configured to use only Cluster security group, then please execute -

 SECURITY_GROUPS=$(aws eks describe-cluster \
     --name "${CLUSTER_NAME}" --query "cluster.resourcesVpcConfig.clusterSecurityGroupId" --output text)

-# If your setup uses the security groups in the Launch template of a managed node group, then :

 SECURITY_GROUPS="$(aws ec2 describe-launch-template-versions \
     --launch-template-id "${LAUNCH_TEMPLATE%,*}" --versions "${LAUNCH_TEMPLATE#*,}" \